OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 ## Special cases

 There are some special cases in which the debugging process is different from what it normally is for a given combination of platform, Office application, and development environment.
-If you are debugging any of these special cases, use the links in this section to find the proper guidance.
+If you're debugging any of these special cases, use the links in this section to find the proper guidance.
 Otherwise, continue to [General guidance](#general-guidance).

 - **Debugging the `Office.initialize` or `Office.onReady` methods**: [Debug the initialize and onReady methods](debug-initialize-onready.md).
 - **Debugging an Excel custom function in a _non-shared_ runtime**: [Custom functions debugging in a non-shared runtime](../excel/custom-functions-debugging.md).